 Key Туре Purpose FixedPort Boolean Use a fixed network port number rather than a random one.
 PortNumber Integer The port number to use, if using a fixed port.
 ConnectionTimeout Integer The number of seconds to wait for application server startup.

-Key Туре Purpose Open Documentation in Default Browser Boolean By checking this option, all documentation links will open in the default browser instead of in a new window.
+Open Documentation in De- Boolean By checking this option, all documentation links will open in the fault Browser default browser instead of in a new window.